streeve/Cabana/paper/paper.md

 Existing packages are also leveraged for accelerating complex operations.
-For example, an interface to `ArborX`, a library for performance portable geometric search also built on `Kokkos`, has been included for neighbor list creation which is more scalable for non-uniform particle distributions [@arborx:2020].
+For example, an interface to `ArborX`, a library for performance portable geometric search also built on `Kokkos`, has been included for neighbor list creation which is more scalable for non-uniform particle distributions than other options in `Cabana` [@arborx:2020].

 ## Particle-grid capability